gilmaimon/ArduinoWebsockets/README.md

 - **21/02/2019 (v0.1.5)** - Bug Fixes.
 Client now exposes a single string connect interface.
 - **24/02/2019 (v0.2.0)** - User-facing interface is now done with Arduino's `String` class.
 Merged more changes (mainly optimizations) from TinyWebsockets.
 - **25/02/2019 (v0.2.1)** - A tiny patch.
 Fixed missing user-facing strings for client interface.
+- **07/03/2019 (v0.3.0)** - A version update.
+Now supports a websockets server, better support for fragmented messages and streams. bug fixes and more optimized networking implementations.